 The Arthur Gorrie Correctional Centre (AGCC) is a high security remand centre for male prisoners with a capacity for 890 single beds, located 20 kilometres south-east of Brisbane.
-Remandees are prisoners awaiting sentencing in custody and require accommodation that is segregated from convicted prisoners and located close to court facilities and social services.
+This project proposes to expand the AGCC given that it is over capacity by 35 per cent, with 600 remandees sharing single occupant cells.

 - upgraded and expanded prisoner support services facilities.